humanbydefinition/code.textmode.art/docs/fonts.md

 ## Contributing

 Have a great monospaced font that works well with `textmode.js`?
 We'd love to feature it!
-Please open an issue or submit a pull request with:

-- Font preview image
-- Description and specifications
-- Download/license information
+Check out our [Contributing Guide](/docs/contributing#suggest-a-font) for details on how to suggest fonts for inclusion in this showcase.